* Viper's frailty and low mobility make him an enticing Duel target and Corrosive Skin doesn't protect him against Legion Commander physical attacks.

 * Fortune's End keeps Primal Beast in place, especially while trampling or in the middle of an Onslaught charge.

-* False Promise can interrupt Primal Beast's Pulverize, as well as further delay Primal Beast from dealing lethal burst damage.
+* False Promise can interrupt Primal Beast's abilities, as well as further delay Primal Beast from dealing lethal burst damage.
 In combination with

 Fortune's End, Oracle can potentially save an ally from Primal Beast's spell combos.